 Patient experience of care is connected with safety, clinical effectiveness, care quality, treatment outcomes and reduced overall service use.
-Currently, no international evidence-based guidelines exist for nursing hospitalised patients with COVID-19.
-This can lead to potential variations in patient experience, treatment outcomes, care quality and costs.
+We identified that no international evidence-based guidelines existed for nursing hospitalised patients with COVID-19, leading to potential variations in patient experience, treatment outcomes, care quality and costs.

-A large national collaboration between the universities of Exeter, Leicester, Nottingham, Southampton and King’s College London, as well as the Royal Devon and Exeter NHS Foundation Trust and NHS Trusts in Leeds, London and Nottingham, and with the NIHR Applied Research Collaboration (ARC) South West Peninsula were recently successful in obtaining funds to undertake the first national clinical trial of nursing care for patients infected with the SARS-COV-2 virus.
+A large national collaboration between PenARC and the universities of Exeter, Leicester, Nottingham, Southampton and King’s College London, as well as the Royal Devon and Exeter NHS Foundation Trust and NHS Trusts in Leeds, London and Nottingham, obtained funds to undertake the first national clinical trial of nursing care for patients infected with the SARS-COV-2 virus.

 Professor David Richards, Chief Investigator said: